ibara/flang-driver/docs/AttributeReference.rst

 between dialects and have subtle pitfalls it's important to fail fast instead of silently falling back on dynamic initialization.

+The first use of the attribute on a variable must be part of, or precede, the initializing declaration of the variable.
+C++20 requires the ``constinit`` spelling of the attribute to be present on the initializing declaration if it is used anywhere.
+The other spellings can be specified on a forward declaration and omitted on a later initializing declaration.

 .. code-block:: c++

   // -std=c++14